network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-For many years, a lack of responsiveness, variously called lag, latency, or bufferbloat, has been recognized as an unfortunate, but common symptom in today's networks.
+For many years, a lack of responsiveness, variously called lag, latency, or bufferbloat, has been recognized as an unfortunate, but common, symptom in today's networks.
 Even after a decade of work on standardizing technical solutions, it remains a common problem for the end users.